gaenseklein/sniptab/help/sniptab.md

 alternatively you can open your micro-terminal with ctrl+e and type `snip $word` where $word is the shortcut for your snippet - example `snip div` to insert a div at current cursor-position

+### emmet

+- open your micro-terminal (`ctrl+e` by default)
+- type your emmet preceded by "emmet " - for example:
+	`>emmet button.load>img`
+- if your emmet contains spaces or quotes you have to put it inside quotes (use single outside and double inside)
+- emmet is still not fully ready but works in simpler cases
+- emmet only works for html right now
+- for further help with emmet see [emmet help page](emmet.md)

 ## snippet-definitions
 - a snippet-file for the filetype is placed in the "snippets"-directory of the plugin